Sailias/bitcoin_payable/README.md

 remaining amount is calculated in dollars and the remaining amount in BTC or BCH is issued.
 (If BTC or BCH bombs, that value could be greater than 0.5 now)

 This prevents people from gaming the payments by paying very little BTC or BCH in hopes the price will rise.
-Payments are not recalculated based on the current value of BTC or BCH, but in dollars.
+Payments are not recalculated based on the current value of BTC or BCH, but in the fiat currency for the particular payment.

 To run the payment processor:

 `rake bitcoin_payable:process_payments`

+*(This task will also update the fiat due for pending payments that haven't been updated in more than 30 minutes)*

 ### Notify your application when a payment is made